NTIA/LFMF/README.md

 <!-- TODO-TEMPLATE: Create the README contents.
 Boilerplate provided below.

-Additional bindings to the shared library built from this repository are provided for .NET, MATLAB, and Python in the following repositories:
+Additional bindings to the shared library built from this repository are provided for .NET, MATLAB®, and Python® in the following repositories:

 - [NTIA/TODO-TEMPLATE-dotnet](https://github.com/NTIA/TODO-TEMPLATE-dotnet)
 - [NTIA/TODO-TEMPLATE-matlab](https://github.com/NTIA/TODO-TEMPLATE-matlab)